Posts

 Image

-HOUSING SYSTEM/ HOUSING MANAGEMENT FOR CATTLE INTRODUCTION Proper housing based on scientific principles is an important aspect of dairy animal management for obtaining maximum productivity of the animals.
+INTRODUCTION Proper housing based on scientific principles is an important aspect of dairy animal management for obtaining maximum productivity of the animals.
 A clean and comfortable shelter increases the comfort level of the animals and results in their good health.
-The essential criteria for housing dairy animals includes animal health and comfort, hygiene, protection from predators, theft and diseases, efficient and economical use of labour and provision of suitable environment for hygienic milk production.
-In the absence of proper housing, animals are exposed to extreme temperature, wind, cold, rain, snowfall, etc., which adversely affect their health, production and reproduction.
-OBJECTIVES OF ANIMAL HOUSING Ø Protection from extreme heat, cold, wind and rains Ø Provides clean and comfortable environment Ø Efficient management of animals Ø Reduction in expenses Ø Protection from theft and atta
+The essential criteria for housing dairy animals include animal health and comfort, hygiene, protection from predators, theft, and diseases, efficient and economical use of labour, and provision of a suitable environment for hygienic milk production.
+In the absence of proper housing, animals are exposed to extreme temperature, wind, cold, rain, snowfall, etc., which adversely affect their health, production, and reproduction.
+To learn more about scientifically managed dairy practices and integrated livestock solutions, visit Pashushala.com — a one-stop platform dedicated to empowering farmers with expert guidance, quality resources, and tech-enabled services for better animal husbandry and dairy productivity....

 How does dairy help farmers to be self-dependent and ensures a sustainable economy?